madetech/handbook/guides/learning/README.md

 Virtual games
 Travel and expenses

 Where you spend your individual learning budget is not restricted, we would just ask that you use a reputable site if you are purchasing online so you know you are making a safe purchase.
-Further information on individual learning budgets and how to acccess in Bob can be found in the team member guidance document.
+Further information on individual learning budgets and how to access in Bob can be found in the team member guidance document.

 There is also a variety of learning content developed and shared by people at Made Tech, plus partnerships with external providers for anything that we can't deliver in-house, like certifications and specialised courses.